Deci-AI/super-gradients/documentation/source/Metrics.md

 Now, the metrics progress over the training epochs (and validation) will be displayed and logged in the Tensorboards, and any 3rd party SG Logger (see integration with Weights & Biases and Clearml in [repo homepage](https://github.com/Deci-AI/super-gradients#-integration-to-weights-and-biases-)).
 Metric results will be lowercase, with the appropriate suffix: `train_accuracy`, `train_top5`, `valid_accuracy`, `valid_top5`.
-Also notice the `metric_to_watch` training params that is set to `Accuracy` and `greater_metric_to_watch_is_better=True` meaning that we will monitor the validation accuracy and save checkpoints according to it.
+Also, notice the `metric_to_watch` set to `Accuracy` and `greater_metric_to_watch_is_better=True`, meaning that we will monitor the validation accuracy and save checkpoints according to it.
 Open any of the [tutorial notebooks](https://github.com/Deci-AI/super-gradients#getting-started) to see the metrics monitoring in action.
-For more info on checkpoints and logs follow our SG checkpoints tutorial.
+For more info on checkpoints and logs, follow our SG checkpoints tutorial.

 Equivalently, for [training with configuration files](https://github.com/Deci-AI/super-gradients/blob/master/documentation/source/configuration_files.md), your `my_training_hyperparams.yaml` would contain:
 ```yaml